foreza/kb/thoughts.md

 Sometimes, you just need to take one step.
 Can't hope forever!

 > ""You only need to know the direction, not the destination.
-The direction is enough to make the next choice." (james clear)
+The direction is enough to make the next choice."
+(J. clear)

 This helped me clarify what I needed to do next.
 I'll have to use this more often.
 Just start moving.